pollen-robotics/Reachy2Teleoperation/README.md

 ![alt text](Docs/img/connection.jpg)

-Note that there is a built-in virtual robot for local testing of the application.
+Note that there is a built-in virtual robot for local testing of the application (*not available yet*).

 ### 2. Get ready for the teleoperation